New European Commentary

 Solomon says that God will hear the prayers of His people because the temple is called by God’s Name; but God’s response is that “my people, which are called by my name” would pray to Him themselves and be heard, quite apart from the temple (2 Chron.
 6:33 cp.
 7:14).
 He sees them as bearing His Name rather than the temple building, as Solomon perceived it.
 See on :12 for another example of God now correcting Solomon's assumptions.

 Jonah learnt this- in the belly of a great fish, he needed forgiveness.
 He had no access to the temple and didn't know which direction to pray towards.
+Rather like a navigation system telling you at night to "head north" when you have no idea of where north is.
 He says that he prayed towards the temple, following Solomon's words rather than God's correction of them.
 But the grace of it all is that God heard him anyway.

 2Ch 7:15 Now My eyes shall be open and My ears sensitive to the prayer that is made in this place-